CodeforLeipzig/lvz-viz/README.md

 ## Usage

-Run the app with Maven or Gradle.
+Build and run the app with [npm](https://www.npmjs.com), [Grunt](http://gruntjs.com/) and [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org).

+### npm and Grunt

+Download client js dependencies with npm and package them with Grunt during postinstall phase.

+    npm install

 ### Apache Maven

-    # build and run project as jar
+You can build an executable jar with maven and run it as a separate process.

     mvn package
     java -jar target/lvz-viz-*.jar

-    # run project within maven
+Or you can simply run the project within maven during development.

     mvn spring-boot:run

 ### Gradle

-    # build and run project as jar
+You can build an executable jar with gradle and run it as a separate process.

     ./gradlew build
     java -jar build/libs/lvz-viz-*.jar

+You can build an executable jar with gradle daemon and skip all tests to speed up the build.

+    ./gradlew build -x test --daemon
+    java -jar build/libs/lvz-viz-*.jar

-    # run project within gradle
+Or you can simply run the project within gradle during development.

     ./gradlew bootRun